 Full-length French Double Doors and floor-to-ceiling windows on two walls illuminate the Oviatt Room, located directly off of the President's Living Room.
 Adorning the room is a large brick fireplace and three original light fixtures.
 This airy room can meet various needs for numerous occasions.
 Different floor plans allow the Oviatt Room to be used as a banquet area, dance area, classroom or auditorium/theatre.
 Also adding to the room's capabilities is a complimentary, 80" x 96" electronic audiovisual screen.
 The Oviatt Room was named after Arthur N. Oviatt, the architect that designed the original mansion.

-|The Restoration Room is accessible from the Foyer, Oviatt Room, Dunlap Room and South Verandah.
+Named in honor of the restoration of Mooreland Mansion, the Restoration Room is accessible from the Foyer, Oviatt Room, Dunlap Room and South Verandah.
 Floor-to-ceiling glass windows and doors, showing off both the house and grounds, surround the room.
-The bright atmosphere is excellent for dinning, gathering, or even dancing.
+The bright atmosphere is excellent for dining, gathering, or even dancing.
 This sunny multi-purpose room also includes a bar, which is actually the original bar from Mr. Moore's private electric railroad car.
-The Restoration Room is named in honor of the restoration of Mooreland.|

-|Upon entering the Dunlap Room, a large, red brick fireplace sets the tone of this dining space.
-In two of the corners sit china closets, exhibiting Moore family heirloom pieces.
+Now a sitting room adorned with couches and one of Edward Moore's trunks repurposed as a coffee table, the Dunlap Room was the original formal dining room.
+In two of the corners sit china cabinets, exhibiting Moore family heirloom pieces.
 Four original light fixtures illuminate the room as well as two large windows facing the front property.
-Three sets of double doors lead to the Restoration Room, Foyer and Front Porch.
-Whether serving an exquisite meal or informal luncheon, this cozy room will meet your every need.
-The room is named after Edward and Anna Dunlap for their generous donations.
+The room is named for Edward and Anna Dunlap for their generous donations.

 The South Verandah outlines the house on the southern and eastern sides.
 A green and white awning covers the blue-slate wooden porch.
 Guests enjoying the Verandah are surrounded by Mooreland's beautiful landscaping, including its magnificent rose garden.
 The outdoor spot can be used to seat guests and also as a location for a dance floor.
 In addition, high top tables can be set up for an outdoor cocktail hour.
 Whether being used for a formal reception or casual brunch, the open-air location is unparalleled during the summer months.